 - Wood burning stove

-- Pet friendly – up to four dogs, size dependent
+- Pet friendly – three/four dogs, size dependent

 - Minutes from the beach

-- The town of Cromer just two minutes walk away
+- The town of Cromer just three minutes walk away

 A large archway leads to the light and airy lounge, with sofa and two chairs, so something to suit everyone whatever their choice of seating.
-The corner TV cabinet has a 40″ Freesat smart TV with a separate DVD player.
+The corner TV cabinet has a 40″ Freesat smart TV with a separate DVD player and there’s a range of DVDs for your evening entertainment.
 In another corner is a newly installed wood burner, perfect to sit by in the colder months even though the remote controlled gas central heating means you won’t actually need it!

-Large patio doors lead to the paved courtyard garden, newly fenced with tall fencing painted in seaside blue, so children and dogs can safely play outside.
-The lowest point is approx 5’7″ but most is six foot or higher.
+Large patio doors lead to the secure paved courtyard garden, newly fenced in seaside blue, so children and dogs can safely play outside.
+The lowest point in the fence is approx 5’7″ but most is six foot or higher.
 There’s an outside tap to hose down sandy feet or dogs or perhaps you might water some of our plants in pots on a hot day!
 Sturdy wooden chairs and table provide seating in the sunny corner of the garden and you’ll find comfy cushions in the storage box.

-The inner hall and stairs lead through a door off the dining room to the upstairs bathroom and two bedrooms.
+The stairs lead through a door off the dining room, to the upstairs bathroom and two bedrooms.
 At the bottom of the stairs is a coat rack.
-Carpeted with a beautiful wool mix grey carpet that feels soft underfoot, head up the narrow, traditional winder stairs carefully, using the wider part when you get to the top.
+The narrow, traditional winder stairs are carpeted with a beautiful wool mix grey carpet that feels soft underfoot; head upstairs carefully, using the wider part when you get to the top.
 Don’t worry, you soon get used to them and there’s a wooden banister to hang on to to help!
-We love to welcome you and your dogs, but we do ask if dogs can be kept downstairs with the door shut that leads to the inner hall, to preserve the carpet.
+We love to welcome you and your dogs, but we do ask that dogs are not allowed upstairs and you can shut the door from the dining room to the stairwell to keep your dogs downstairs.

 You’ll find hotel quality pocket sprung beds in both bedrooms, a king size in the main bedroom and single in the second bedroom.
 There’s a large fitted wardrobe and chest of drawers for storage in the main bedroom which overlooks the courtyard garden.
 The front bedroom houses a single bed with a guest bed underneath that pulls out to become approximately the same height as the single so can form a king size too, albeit not joined together.
 The room is very snug with little space to the side when both beds are out, but you only need to sleep there so it becomes more “bed” than “room”!
 It still works well for a small family or friends as there’s plenty of living space.